katieyuan21/mp-dep/README.md

 # mp-dep
-counter of partially independent &amp; fully embedded structures
+Counter of partially independent &amp; fully embedded structures

 Linux commands to call the counter and store the results with headings: